1. PERSONAL FINANCE

 One of the best things you can do to help yourself better weather these challenges is to reduce your expenses.
 With fewer bills to pay, you'll be able to stretch the dollars you have.

-You may also be able to rely upon government assistance or debt relief programs to help you get by while covering essential costs.
+You may also be able to rely upon government assistance, hardship assistance programs, or debt relief programs to help you get by while covering essential costs.
 Here's a closer look at some of the most important changes you can make to get through a financial hardship.

 Cover the Basics During Financial Hardship